springfuse/springfuse.github.com/index.md

 									If you do not have an Oracle driver already in your maven repository please <a href="/install-oracle-jdbc-driver-in-maven-repository.html" target="_new">install it manually</a>.
 								</p>
 								<p class="tip">
 									If you rely on sequences to generate your PK ids, you must configure Celerio during 'Step 3/4' below.
-Please refer to 'Use a SEQUENCE per TABLE' section in the <a target="_new" href="http://www.springfuse.com/documentation/pdf/springfuse.pdf">documentation</a>.
+Please refer to <a href="documentation/configuration.html#seq_per_table" target="_new">'Use a SEQUENCE per TABLE'</a>
 								</p>
 								</span>
 								<span id="db2-database" style="display: none">